luissilva1044894/Pyrez/README.md

  * [aiohttp](https://github.com/aio-libs/aiohttp/) - 2.0 or higher.

 ### Installation 📦
-> Requires Python 2.7.x or newer
+> Requires Python 2.7.x or higher

 The easiest way to install the latest stable version is by using [pip](http://www.pip-installer.org/en/latest/)/[easy_install](https://setuptools.readthedocs.io/en/latest/easy_install.html) (or [`pipenv`](https://docs.pipenv.org), of course) to pull it from [`PyPI`](https://pypi.org "Python's package manager") by running the following command: